TheMagicianDev/snapman.js/README.md

 And also you can use the already bundled umd `index.umd.js` file in [releases](https://github.com/TheMagicianDev/snapman.js/releases).

-The library is exposed at `SnapmanJs`
+The library is exposed as `SnapmanJs`

 ```js
 const sm = new SnapmanJs.Snapman();